A new way to do business process modeling

-A process model is a visual representation of a business process or workflow.
-Process modeling is often done using a visual language, a notation with a fixed set of symbols and characters.
+A process model or process map is a visual representation of a business process or workflow.
+Process mapping or modeling is often done using a visual language, a notation with a fixed set of symbols and characters.

-Business Process Model and Notation (BPMN) – the most common notation
+Business Process Model and Notation (BPMN) – the most common way of modeling

-BPMN is the most common graphical notation used for process modeling today, and a process vizualised using BPMN can look something like this (Wikimedia Commons, Iancpierce):
+BPMN is the most common graphical notation used for process modeling today, and a process visualized using BPMN can look something like this (Wikimedia Commons, Iancpierce):

 The user-friendly alternative to BPMN